beagleboard/k3-image-gen/README.md

 pitfalls preventing proper system operation include but are not limited to using an unsuitable or invalid resource management configuration.

+* J784S4 uses split resource management configuration for TIFS (tifs-rm-cfg.c) and DM (rm-cfg.c). tifs-rm-cfg.c is a stripped down version of rm-cfg.c containing entries only for TIFS consumption.

 References
 ----------